benrosen/react-video-compositor/README.md

 ### Implement

-The following example shows a `VideoCompositor` component that has been configured to render 60 times per second.
+The following example shows a `BodyPixCompositor` component that has been configured to render 60 times per second.

 The rendered video will have a blurred background and will be overlaid with an image from a file.